 Queens District Attorney

 Tiffany Cabán is a career public defender who is running for Queens District Attorney to bring change to the borough she calls home.
 Tiffany was born in Richmond Hill, Queens to Puerto Rican parents who grew up in Woodside Houses.
-Passionate about the relationship between law, policy, and social inequity, she entered law school knowing that she would one day become a public defender.
-In four years at New York County Defender Services (NYCDS) and three years at the Legal Aid Society’s Criminal Defense Practice, Tiffany has represented over a thousand indigent clients in cases ranging from turnstile jumping to homicide.
+In her time at New York County Defender Services and at the Legal Aid Society’s Criminal Defense Practice, Tiffany has represented over a thousand indigent clients in cases ranging from turnstile jumping to homicide.
 Throughout her professional career, she has used the law to help New York City’s most vulnerable communities, and her experiences advocating on behalf of her clients have helped her identify some of the worst inequities of our criminal justice system.

 State Senate, District 34

 Alessandra was born in Mount Vernon, NY.
 She is a graduate of Pelham Memorial High School, New York University, and Fordham Law School, where she was a member of the Fordham Law Review.
 Before launching her campaign, she served in Governor Andrew Cuomo’s administration in his Counsel’s Office.
 During the 2016 presidential election, she was the Deputy National Operations Director for Hillary Clinton’s campaign.
 Her run for office is preceded by a decade of advocacy, national leadership, and service to the people of New York.
 Alessandra is running for State Senate because the people of the Bronx and Westchester deserve better, more diverse, and more compassionate representation than they currently have.

 State Assembly, District 39